Asymptotic links between signal processing, acoustic metamaterials and biology: Biomimetic signal transform

 From Theorem~\ref{thm:timedom}, we know that the pressure field scattered by the cochlea-like array of resonators is described by a modal decomposition whose coefficients take the form of convolutions with the functions $h_n$.
 We wish to explore the properties of this decomposition, given for a sound $t\mapsto s(t)$ by

-which we will refer to as the \emph{subwavelength scattering transform}.
 Convolutional signal processing algorithms of this type have been explored in detail \cite{lyon2017human, mallat2016understanding}.
 Here, we will present just a few basic properties, to give some insight into the features of the algorithm that is deduced from our biomimetic approach.